 The Ustinov Annual Conference

-Dimensions of interdisciplinary work that would be considered include, but are not limited to:
+Dimensions of interdisciplinary work that were considered included:

 - Identifying and evaluating boundaries in research: Are they points of contact, demarcations or limitations?

 - Working at the edge of your field: How do practitioners learn to engage productively with other disciplinary areas?